 Setting up a transfer category for credit card repayments

 It's best to assign your credit card repayment transactions to a category that is set up to correctly deal with transfers.

 - Ensure you have a unique category set up to assign your credit card repayment transactions to, eg. Credit card repayments.
 For detail on how to create a new category please see: Adding new categories

-- Then, head to your Credit card repayments category on the Categories page ( Settings > Categories)
+- Then, head to your Credit card repayments category on the Categories page ( Manage > Categories)

 Hover your mouse over the far right side of the row, click the